Harveyhase68/jQuery.game.countdown/README.md

 	GameCountDown = new $.GameCountDown();

-//Second Add any timer you wish:
+//Second Add any timer you wish (the timer will start immediately):

 	GameCountDown.Add({control: '#counter1', seconds: 5});